Things to Do in Cedar Hill

 Cool Off in Joe Pool Lake

 Pack a cooler full of Dr Peppers and a bucket of that famous fried chicken from Babe’s Chicken Dinner House and head to Joe Pool Lake for some fun in the sun.
 Joe Pool Lake, inside Cedar Hill State Park, is one of the town’s biggest draws.
 Leap into the cool water in one of the swimming areas, then find a shady spot to savor a picnic.
 If fishing is your game, you’ll want to bring your gear as bass, catfish, and crappie live here in abundance.
-You can buy live bait, gas, snacks, and your fishing license at the Joe Pool Marina.
 Meanwhile, boat ramps provide access for larger craft, while kayaks (and mountain bikes) can be rented from Live Adventures.
 When the sun sets and you’re all tuckered out from a day’s worth of adventure, pitch a tent at one of the camp sites and rest well.
 After all, there’s a lot more to experience.

 Take the Historic Downtown Cedar Hill Walking Tour

 Although Cedar Hill is a true outdoors destination, you’ll find those comfortable hiking shoes of yours just as handy as you take the 2.2-mile Historic Downtown Cedar Hill Walking Tour.
 Discover the town’s past through its historic architecture that you’ll see on the tour.
-You’ll visit places like the Southwest Corner Gallery that was once a bank, robbed in 1932 by a sidekick of the notorious Bonnie and Clyde, and the ornate Gingerbread House, believed to be the oldest structure in Cedar Hill.
+You’ll visit places like the Cedar Hill Barbers, that was once a bank, robbed in 1932 by a sidekick of the notorious Bonnie and Clyde, and the ornate Gingerbread House, believed to be the oldest structure in Cedar Hill.
 Begin or end your tour at the Cedar Hill Museum of History, where rare photographs and artifacts bring the stories to life.
 On display is also the largest fossil ever found in Dallas County that was once a 50-foot long sea lizard.
-Treat yourself after all that walking to delicious local fare like chocolate bourbon pecan pie cupcakes at Cupcake Company or a toasted coconut latte at White Rhino Coffee.
+Treat yourself after all that walking to delicious local fare like a fully loaded barbecue baked potato from Phat Girlz Barbeque, or a toasted coconut latte at White Rhino Coffee.

 Go Birding at Dogwood Canyon Audubon Center